-(To apply for the 2019 Adaptive Tennis Grant, please click here.)
+To access the application for the 2020 Adaptive Tennis Grant, click here.

 National Adaptive Championship

 The National Adaptive Committee has created an annual National Adaptive Championship which takes place at the USTA National Campus in Orlando.
 This is a Unified Doubles tournament pairing an athlete who has special needs with a partner who does not.
 Eleven sections will have qualifier tournaments this year and send their top teams to Florida for the Championship on Oct.
 11-13.

 Should you be interested in participating or perhaps organizing a tournament for your section, please contact the Diversity & Inclusion Manager in your section.
 To find the D&I manager in your section, click here.

 Adaptive Tennis Award